Genskill2/03-bootcamp-sql-shalvinpshaji/README.md

 ### All books published by UK publishers
-Creating a file called `query2.sql` which will contain a query that will print the names and publishers of all books by published by publishers in the UK
+Creating a file called `query2.sql` which will contain a query that will print the names and publishers of all books published by publishers in the UK

 ### All books on Technology or Politics